sur-berry/LogisticSPSSlike/README.md

 ## Credits

-This package was  developed by[Ruizhi Chai](https://github.com/sur-berry) in collaboration with  [Xiaobao Yang](https://github.com/sur-yang).
+This package was  developed by [Ruizhi Chai](https://github.com/sur-berry) in collaboration with  [Xiaobao Yang](https://github.com/sur-yang).